 Part of the decluttering process involves making the home seem less like yours.
 The more personalized accents you have in the home, the more buyers are likely to see it as your space instead of theirs.

 This does not mean you have to get rid of everything that makes your home yours, of course.
 Just adjust the design scheme to more conventionally accepted colors and styles, and thin out the unnecessary accumulations of the family.

 Sure, you could completely redo your entire home and get more interested buyers.
 However, most sellers do not have the funding or the time to pull this off.

 Instead of just throwing money at the first problems you notice, take the time to create a game plan for low-cost, valuable improvements as you would with other parts of the home.

 You might not need to replace furniture if it can be safely and effectively cleaned.
 Painting a room is another inexpensive way to really change its appearance or you can redesign elements in your bathroom.
-You can also improve the curb appeal by adding a steel door or use DIY landscaping or get some custom granite countertops added to your home.
+You can also improve the curb appeal by adding a steel door, use DIY landscaping or get some custom granite countertops added to your home.

 4. Emphasize Room

 People are hoping to find a property that is everything they want out of a home.
 You can help achieve this goal by emphasizing the natural space of each room.
 Limit the furniture pieces, and make sure they do not impede the overall flow.

 Avoid stuffing closets with clutter, because buyers want to see closets that provide effective storage.
 Always aim to show that you have more than enough room, because buyers make decisions on it.